yevheniimoroziuk/openregistry.lots.loki/docs/source/standard/Lot.rst

 | :`dissolved`:           |  Dissolution lot                                  |
 +-------------------------+---------------------------------------------------+

-:assets:
+:relatedProcesses:
-    uuid, required
+    Array of :ref:`relatedProcesses`

-    Internal identifier of the related asset.
-Id of the one asset only can be noted.
+    Block containing information about the relation to objects beyond the lot.

 :decisions:
     Array of :ref:`Decisions`, required